FlushingSpanishMeals/FSM-Project/graypaper.md

 20. When you hover over the banner the text expands and slides to reveal the whole image
 21. text is contained on top of the image
 22. Some of our options links to the menu
+23. Aside from the cards expanding, we also made the text as well as the heading rotate at 90 degrees so the text takes up the panel space as it opens
+24. To make sure the text stands out from the background image text shadow was use to create some contrast and allow the letters to stand out

 ## Features on About page:
 23. About section has a mission statement about Flushing Spanish meals